-With the launch of Pay Day in July, Up is now an app of two balances.
+With the introduction of Pay Day, Up is now an app of two balances.
 Unlike more traditional banking apps that display both a Current and Available balance, we've previously only displayed a single representation.

 So with this change, we thought we'd dive in and provide a little more context around why most banks show two balance amounts, what the difference between them is, and why we’re now introducing a second balance into Up.